 Required New Student Orientation

-New Student Orientation is your first of many opportunities to reflect on your strengths, aspirations, and interests and begin to articulate the ways you plan to connect these to your academic and career goals.
+New Student Orientation is your first of many opportunities to learn about all of the resources available to you as a WCC student.
+Orientation is required for all new students.
 If you have not yet attended any WCC New Student Orientation, please do so prior to the quarter you are returning.
+While the College's physical campus is closed due to COVID-19, orientation is strictly online.
+It will take approximately 30 minutes to complete, and you should do so before registering for courses.
 Visit Whatcom.edu/Wave to learn more.

 Academic Suspension and Readmission

-In the past, students who were placed on academic suspension due to a history of low grades were required to take at least one quarter off and apply for reinstatement to WCC, and were then readmitted on a conditional basis.
-Our policy has since changed.
-Now, students who left us because they were on academic suspension are allowed to take up to 5 credits each quarter until their cumulative GPA is at or above 2.0, which is a C average.
+Students who left us because they were on academic suspension are allowed to take up to 5 credits each quarter until their cumulative GPA is at or above 2.0, which is a C average.
 If you are on academic suspension and would like to petition to take more than 5 credits, we encourage you to work closely with an academic advisor or coach to explore career pathways, select your area of study and degree goal, and build your plan for success each quarter.
-You can also work closely with an academic advisor or coach to create a strong petition and learn more about the petition process.
 To learn more about the academic progress policy and support for suspended students, visit WCC's Early Alert and Academic Progress webpage.

 If you have not yet done so, please review next steps to get your students accounts reactivated here.